Josiah Quincy III: Career

-In 1798 Quincy was appointed Boston Town Orator by the Board of Selectmen, and in 1800 he was elected to the School Committee.
+In 1798, Quincy was appointed Boston's Town Orator by the Board of Selectmen, and in 1800 he was elected to the School Committee.

+Massachusetts Senate

-Quincy became a leader of the Federalist party in Massachusetts, was an unsuccessful candidate for the United States House of Representatives in 1800,.and served in the Massachusetts Senate in 1804–5.
+Quincy became a leader of the Federalist Party in Massachusetts, was an unsuccessful candidate for the United States House of Representatives in 1800, and served in the Massachusetts Senate from 1804 to 1805.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1803.

+U.S. House of Representatives

 From 1805 to 1813, he was a member of the United States House of Representatives where he was one of the small Federalist minority.
 In the dark days of the Embargo in the second term of President Thomas Jefferson, he suggested his impeachment.

-He attempted to secure the exemption of fishing vessels from the Embargo Act, urged the strengthening of the United States Navy, and vigorously opposed the admittance of Louisiana as a state in 1811.
+In Congress, he attempted to secure the exemption of fishing vessels from the Embargo Act, urged the strengthening of the United States Navy, and vigorously opposed the admittance of Louisiana as a state in 1811.
 In this last matter he stated as his "deliberate opinion, that if this bill passes, the bonds of this Union are virtually dissolved; that the States that compose it are free from their moral obligations; and that, as it will be the right of all, so it will be the duty of some, to prepare definitely for a separation, amicably if they can, violently if they must."
 This was probably the first assertion of the right of secession on the floor of Congress.
 Quincy left Congress because he saw that the Federalist opposition was useless.

 In 1812, Quincy was a founding member of the American Antiquarian Society.

+State legislator

-After leaving Congress, Quincy was a member of the Massachusetts Senate until 1820.
-In 1821–22 he was a member and speaker of the Massachusetts House of Representatives.
+After leaving Congress, Quincy served as a member of the Massachusetts Senate until 1820.
+In 1821–22, he was a member and speaker of the Massachusetts House of Representatives.
 Quincy resigned from the legislature to become judge of the municipal court of Boston.